dv367/planning-cmu/README.md

 # planning-cmu
 This repo consists of implementation of different planning techniques on Turtlebot3 burger.
-Algorithms are in "main_" files.
+Algorithms are in files named as "main_".